wfcommons/WfCommons/docs/source/introduction.rst

 The *first axis* (**Workflow Traces**) of the WorkflowHub project targets the collection and curation of open access production workflow executions from various scientific applications shared in a common trace format (i.e., :ref:`json-format-label`).
+We keep a `list of workflow execution traces
+<https://workflowhub.org/traces.html>`_ in our project website.

 The *second axis* (**Workflow Generator**) of the WorkflowHub project targets the generation of realistic synthetic workflow traces based on workflow execution profiles extracted from execution traces.
+We are constantly seeking for additional workflow execution traces for refining or developing new workflow recipes for the WorkflowHub's workflow generator.

 The *third axis* (**Workflow Simulator**) of the WorkflowHub project fosters the use of simulation for the development, evaluation, and verification of scheduling and resource provisioning algorithms (e.g., multi-objective function optimization, etc.), evaluation of current and emerging computing platforms (e.g., clouds, IoT, extreme scale, etc.), among others.
+We keep a `list of open source workflow management systems simulators and simulation frameworks
+<https://workflowhub.org/simulator.html>`_ that provide support for the WorkflowHub
+JSON format in our project website.

 This Python package provides a collection of tools for: